SoftUni-Internal/interactive-content/EN/01-Java-Web-API-and-REST-Controllers/01-REST-API.md

 # HTTP PUT

-The PUT method is used to update an existing resourse, by fully replacing it.
+The PUT method is used to update an existing resource, by fully replacing it.

 ```js
 PUT https://api.softuni.org/courses/693